-But Petty and Nicks were both working on albums at the same time, with the same producer.
+But Petty and Nicks were both working on albums at the same time, with the same producer, in the same building.
 She got into the studio with him.

-Nicks ended up singing on a Tom Petty track, "Insider," and it might have been on her record but she saw how much Petty liked the song so she backed off and insisted he take it for his own.
+Nicks ended up singing on a Tom Petty track, "Insider," and it might have been a track on her album but she saw how much Petty liked the song so she backed off and insisted he take it for his own.

-That was probably a good idea, not because "Insider" was bad, but because the song that she got instead was a HUGE hit.
+That was probably a good idea, because "Insider" was fine but the song that she got instead was a HUGE hit.

 "Stop Draggin' My Heart Around" (written by Petty and Mike Campbell) peaked at #3 on the Billboard Hot 100.
 Not a bad second choice.
-(Apparently it wasn't written as a duet -- Nicks just took the finished Petty song and sang the verses she wanted and sang a harmony over Petty's chorus melody because his parts were already recorded.)
+Apparently it wasn't written -- or recorded -- as a duet.
+Nicks just took the finished Petty song and sang the verses she wanted and sang a harmony over Petty's chorus melody because his parts were already recorded.

-And Nicks got her wish, sort of -- the rest of the Heartbreakers ended up playing on a number of tracks on Bella Donna, her debut solo record.
+And Nicks got her wish to join the Heartbreakers, sort of -- the rest of the Heartbreakers ended up playing on a number of tracks on Bella Donna, Nicks' debut solo record.